mr-highball/wfc/README.md

   .NewRule([gdNorth, gdSouth], ['A', 'B']);

 (*
-  when you're finished defining constraints and all of you possible values (states) then just run and the result can persisted or you can access the completed graph directly *)
+  when you're finished defining constraints and all of the possible values (states), then just run and the result can be persisted or you can access the completed graph directly *)
 LGraph.Run();